Cystocele: Classifications

-Cystocele can be further described as being apical, medial, lateral, or mediolateral.
+Cystoceles can be further described as being apical, medial, or lateral.

 Apical cystocele is located upper third of the vagina.
 The structures involved are the endopelvic fascia and ligaments.
 The cardinal ligaments and the uterosacral ligaments suspend the upper vaginal-dome.
 The cystocele in this region of the vagina is thought to be due to a cardinal ligament defect.

-Medial cystocele forms in the mid-vagina and is related to a defect in the suspension provided by to a sagittal suspension system defect in the uterosacral ligaments and pubocervical fascia.
+Medial cystocele forms in the mid-vagina and is related to a defect in the suspension provided by a sagittal suspension system defect in the uterosacral ligaments and pubocervical fascia.
 The pubocervical fascia may thin or tear and create the cystocele.
 An aid in diagnosis is the creation of a 'shiny' spot on the epithelium of the vagina.
 This defect can be assessed by MRI.

-Lateral cystocele forms when both the pelviperineal muscle and its ligamentous–fascial develop a defect.
+Lateral cystocele forms when the pelviperineal muscle and its ligamentous–fascial develop a defect.
 The ligamentous– fascial creates a 'hammock-like' suspension and support for the lateral sides of the vagina.
-Defects in this lateral support system results in a lack of bladder support.
+Defects in this lateral support system result in a lack of bladder support.
 Cystocele that develops laterally is associated with an anatomic imbalance between anterior vaginal wall and the arcus tendineus fasciae pelvis – the essential ligament structure.